dhruv6-6/pong-the-game/README.md

 3) run pong.py

 ## Work in progress:-
-music folder is not changeable level 4,5,6 in single player
+1) music folder is not changeable.

+2) level 4,5,6 in single player mode.

 ## About
 This is my first programing project.

 I added a multiplayer and a singleplayer mode.

 I also added settings for multiplayer mode.